Rurouni Kenshin: New Kyoto Arc: Production and release

-Aniplex of America announced at Otakon 2011 that they were in "negotiations" for the English language rights to the films.
-Aniplex released part I on DVD and Blu-ray on March 21, 2012 in Japan, while Part II was released on August 22, 2012.
-In 2013, North American licensor Sentai Filmworks released both films together on DVD and Blu-ray, compiling them together onto a single disc.
+Aniplex of America announced at Otakon 2011 that they were in "negotiations" for English language rights to the films.
+North American licensor Sentai Filmworks released both parts together on DVD and Blu-ray sets on March 5, 2013.

 Reception

 The New Kyoto Arc OVAs received negative reception from critics.
 Capsule Computers stated that since the New Kyoto Arc is written from Misao's point of view, many of Kenshin's allies did not get much screentime in comparison.
 Nevertheless, the critic praised the voice work of Meg Bauman as Misao's actress.
 Bamboo Dong from Anime News Network highly criticized Kenshin in the OVA's retelling of the Kyoto arc for lacking all the development he received in both the manga and anime of this arc.
-Dong also referred to Shishio as "everyone's favorite mummy man" but found disgust in how the OVA's staff portrayed him having a sexual relationship despite his body being in poor shape to do so as a result of suffering major burns.
+Dong also referred to Shishio as "everyone's favorite mummy man" but found disgust in how the OVA's staff portrayed him as having a sexual relationship despite his body being in poor shape to do so due to suffering major burns.
 Dong also criticized the lack of good fight scenes despite all the buildup Shishio received in order to conquer Japan through his forces.
 Indiewire found the New Kyoto Arc inferior to the original despite still being faithful to the source material.
-Despite noting the OVA's weak aspects, Fandom Post still found the series enjoyable for this attempt at revisiting Kenshin's fight against the Ten Swords.
+Despite noting the OVA's weak aspects, The Fandom Post still found the series enjoyable for this attempt at revisiting Kenshin's fight against the Ten Swords.

 The Blu-ray and DVD of the second volume of the duology sold more than six thousand copies within the first week of its Japanese release, ranking eighth and ninth, respectively.